A3ABS/Xbox-Dc-Adder/README.md

 use the "!add (xuid)" command in discord to add the xuid

+image.png will be used as an discord pfp

 if you need any help setting up/using the program message me on twitter

 twitter.com/__A3AB